Terry Kinney: Film and television

-In 2006 Kinney directed a short film (18 minutes) called Kubuku Rides (This Is It), which portrays the effects of drug addiction of a mother as seen by her young son.
+In 2006, Kinney directed an 18-minute film called Kubuku Rides (This Is It), which portrays the effects of drug addiction of a mother as seen by her young son.
 The film is based on the short story by Larry Brown.
 It is the first film produced by Steppenwolf Films.
 In 2008, he directed Diminished Capacity, a feature film with a big Steppenwolf presence, based on the Sherwood Kiraly novel of that name.

 For television, in 2008, Kinney was Deputy Attorney General Zach Williams in Canterbury's Law, a short-lived Fox series.
-In 2009, he played Sergeant Harvey Brown in the ABC series, The Unusuals, and in the same year he had a recurring role as Special Agent Sam Bosco on the hit CBS series, The Mentalist.
+In 2009, he played Sergeant Harvey Brown in the ABC series The Unusuals, and in the same year, he had a recurring role as Special Agent Sam Bosco on the hit CBS series The Mentalist.

 2010 saw a pilot for a CBS drama called The Line, starring Dylan Walsh as ATF Agent Donovan with Kinney as a complex criminal, Alex Gunderson, that Donovan is hunting.
-The series was to be based on a novel by Robert Gregory Browne called "Kiss Her Goodbye".
-(Browne said that the show was tentatively called "ATF".)
+The series was to be based on a novel by Robert Gregory Browne called Kiss Her Goodbye.
+(Browne said that the show was tentatively called ATF.)
 In 2011 Kinney had a recurring role in the North American adaptation of Being Human as Heggemann, an 1,100-year-old Dutch vampire.
 In April 2012 he starred in the CBS police procedural drama NYC 22 as Field Training Officer Daniel "Yoda" Dean.
 However, after four episodes NYC 22 was axed.
 Kinney also guest starred as Salvatore Amato, a member of a Chicago crime family, in the new Fox drama The Mob Doctor premiering in September 2012.

 Kinney was cast as a series regular on ABC drama series Black Box opposite Kelly Reilly and Vanessa Redgrave, set to air on ABC in 2014.

-Since 2016 Kinney has played Hall, a recurring character in the TV series Billions.
+From 2016 to 2023, Kinney has played Hall, a recurring character in the TV series Billions.
 In 2019, Terry was cast in the Shonda Rhimes mini-series Inventing Anna alongside Julia Garner, Laverne Cox, and Anna Chlumsky.
 The series, which depicts Instagram-famous scam artist Anna Sorokin, premiered on Netflix in 2022.

 Personal life

 From 1984 to 1988, Kinney was married to Elizabeth Perkins.
-From 1993 to 2005, he was married to his Oz co-star Kathryn Erbe, with whom he has a daughter, Maeve (b.
-1995), and a son, Carson (b.
-2003).
+From 1993 to 2005, he was married to his Oz co-star Kathryn Erbe, with whom he has two children.

 Kinney lives in Brooklyn, New York.